SalesforceLabs/OrgCheck/docs/index3.securityfaq.md

 ## What data is stored in Org Check?

 - At this point of time, the Org Check application is only analyzing configuration data in the Salesforce org where it is installed.
-- We usually call this data as “metadata” such as list of Apex Classes, SObjects definition, Custom fields, etc.
+- We usually call this data as "metadata" such as list of Apex Classes, SObjects definition, Custom fields, etc.
 - We do not collect your data such as Account, Contact, Opportunity or any custom object you may have created in your org.
-- The metadata types that are gathered (as of April 2026) by the application using Salesforce APIs from the org where the app is installed are:
+- The metadata types that are gathered (as of May 2026) by the application using Salesforce APIs from the org where the app is installed are:
-  * Home: InstalledSubscriberPackage, Organization
+  * 🏠 Home: InstalledSubscriberPackage, Organization
-  * ⚽ Data model: Field, FieldSet, Layout, Limit, ValidationRule, WebLink, CustomField, EntityDefinition, SharingRules
+  * ⚽ Data model: CustomField, CustomObject, EntityDefinition, Field, FieldDefinition, FieldSet, Layout, Limit, ProfileLayout, RecordType, SharingRules, ValidationRule, WebLink
-  * 👮 Security and Access: User, UserPermissionAccess, Profile, PermissionSet, PermissionSetAssignment, AppMenuItem, SetupEntityAccess, ReleaseUpdate
+  * 👮 Security and Access: AppMenuItem, FieldPermissions, ObjectPermissions, PermissionSet, PermissionSetAssignment, PermissionSetGroupComponent, PermissionSetLicense, Profile, ProfilePasswordPolicy, ReleaseUpdate, SetupEntityAccess, User, UserPermissionAccess
-  * 🐇 Boxes: UserRole, Group
+  * 🐇 Boxes: Group, LoginHistory, UserRole
   * 🤖 Automations: Flow, FlowDefinition, WorkflowRule
   * 🎁 Setting: ExternalString
-  * 🥐 User Interface: ApexComponent, ApexPage, AuraDefinitionBundle, LightningComponentBundle, FlexiPage
+  * 🥐 User Interface: ApexComponent, ApexPage, AuraDefinitionBundle, CustomTab, FlexiPage, Homepagecomponent, LightningComponentBundle
-  * 🔥 Programmatic: ApexClass, ApexCodeCoverage, ApexCodeCoverageAggregate, AsyncApexJob, ApexTrigger
+  * 🔥 Programmatic: ApexClass, ApexCodeCoverage, ApexCodeCoverageAggregate, ApexTestResult, ApexTrigger, AsyncApexJob, MetadataComponentDependency
+  * 💬 Collaboration: CollaborationGroup
+  * 📚 Knowledge: KnowledgeArticleVersion
+  * 📊 Content and Analytics: Dashboard, Document, EmailTemplate, Report, StaticResource

 ## Is the data processed outside of my region or Country?

-- The metadata (and not the data) is gathered from the user’s browser using Javascript library that is nested in the Org Check application, and then processed by the user’s browser and potentially cached in the same browser.
+- The metadata (and not the data) is gathered from the user's browser using Javascript library that is nested in the Org Check application, and then processed by the user's browser and potentially cached in the same browser.
 - No external storage is used, not even a custom object in the org.
 - If the metadata is processed outside of your region or country it is because the user you gave access to your org and the app comes from another region or country.

 ## What are the flow in Org Check (data processing) ?
 Can you share a flow / Architecture diagram ?

-- Org Check is using a Javascript library called “JSForce” (v3.10.14) to connect to the local Salesforce org where it is installed.
+- Org Check is using a Javascript library called "JSForce" (v3.10.14) to connect to the local Salesforce org where it is installed.
 Note that this library is also used by Salesforce for its own SF CLI plugin technology.
 - This library is part of the package so there is no dependencies with other external site that may host this library.
 Once the application is installed in your org, the library is hosted in your org.
 - Then Org Check uses the following standard Salesforce APIs (limited to the org where it is installed) via the JSForce library:
   * REST API